 - The Education Services Grant (ESG), which funds spending on school improvement, management of school buildings and tackling non-attendance, was cut by £200 million (around 20 per cent) in 2015-16.
 There will be a further cut of £600 million between 2016-17 and 2019-20 and the LA role will reduce, meaning even less support for schools.
 Plans for further deep cuts in funding for services provided by local authorities will also have an impact on young people.
 These will cause cuts to services to schools such as school improvement, behavioural and pupil support services, music services and outdoor education as well as to services such as libraries, youth services and child protection.

-- The Government’s simplistic approach to early years’ reforms will impact on nursery schools particularly hard.
+- Early years’ funding is also a concern.
+The Government’s simplistic approach to early years’ reforms will impact on nursery schools particularly hard.
 The level of funding provided to different providers will be levelled out but Private, Voluntary and Independent (PVI) providers can increase their fees to adjust for this.
 Maintained schools with nursery provision cannot do so.
 This coupled with the requirement to employ qualified teachers means that nursery schools and other schools with early years’ provision face significant additional costs compared to PVI providers.

-- Following pressure from NUT and others on early years funding, the Government has made some changes to its proposals, providing some additional transitional funding and allowing some funding on the basis of quality.
+- Following pressure from NEU and others on early years funding, the Government made some changes to its proposals, providing some additional transitional funding and allowing some funding on the basis of quality.
 However, the sector still faces cuts and its long-term sustainability is under threat.

-- Capital spending on schools and colleges has been cut by over one-third in real-terms since 2010-11.6 The Building Schools for the Future programme was scrapped in 2010, cancelling 700 building projects.
+- The National Audit Office has reported capital spending on schools and colleges has been cut by over one-third in real-terms since 2010-11.6 The Building Schools for the Future programme was scrapped in 2010, cancelling 700 building projects.
 The replacement Priority School Building Project has a fraction of the funding - not all schools that applied to the project for funding were successful and not all of those that were will be rebuilt or fully refurbished as they would have been under the BSF.
 The NAO report stated that it would cost some £6.7 billion to repair all school buildings to a satisfactory standard.7

 - Despite the growing shortage of school places in many areas, particularly in primary, and the teacher recruitment crisis, the Conservative Government is continuing to prioritise funding for its ideologically-driven academies and free schools programme.
 Forty two free schools have opened in areas with no predicted need for additional places, at a cost of at least £241 million.8